rod86/jobboard/README.md

 ## Install

 - Install Virtualbox, Vagrant and Vagrant Manager.
-- Install the [Homestead Box](https://laravel.com/docs/5.2/homestead) for Laravel 5.2.
+- Install the [Laravel Homestead](https://laravel.com/docs/5.6/homestead) vagrant box.
 - clone this repo.
 - Edit the file **~/.homestead/Homestead.yaml**
     - Add the folder mapping.
         - map: ~/homestead/www/jobboard
           to: [Absolute path where you have the cloned repo (Ex. */home/vagrant/jobboard*)]

     - Add the site mapping.
-        - map: jobboard.app
+        - map: dev.jobboard.com
           to: [Absolute path where to the public folder where you have the cloned repo (Ex. */home/vagrant/jobboard/public*)]

     - Add the database *jobboard* in databases list.